-If the ratio exceeds ten digits, six digits and the exponent are displayed.
+If the ratio exceeds ten digits, displays six digits plus exponent.

 Measurement Time

 Selectable as 100s, 10s, 1s or 0.3s.
 The instrument displays the average value of the input signal over the measurement time selected, updated every 2s, 1s, 0.5s or 0.3s respectively.
 The hardware captures the count values and continues measuring without any dead time.